sammothxc/qmk_firmware/keyboards/sammothxc_67key/readme.md

 [{p:"SPACE",w:1.25},"Ctrl",{p:"",w:1.25},"Win",{w:1.25},"Alt",{a:7,w:7.25},"",{a:4},"Fn","Ctrl","Left","Down","Right"]
 ```
 Delete any extra stuff (most likely a and p flags) other than the necessary {w:#} flags

+** The `qmk import-kbfirmware` utility absolutely sucks and will sometimes mess up a few keys in the layout as well as screwing up pin assignments.
+Save yourself hours of headbanging and double check these two things if it isn't working as expected.

 ## Building this firmware